Motion Comfort Ratio (CR / MCR)

 • CR 30 – 40.
 Genuinely comfortable.
 Roll period is slower, accelerations are dampened.
 This is the band where a couple can sail across an ocean and not arrive worn down.
 Older, heavier cruisers (Valiant 40, Whitby 42) and modern serious bluewater designs (Hallberg-Rassy, Hylas) cluster here.

 • CR 40+.
 Heavy expedition territory.
-The motion is slow, sometimes ponderous, and almost indifferent to chop.
-The trade is light-air performance — you'll motor more — but in genuinely bad weather these boats are unbothered.
+The motion is slow, sometimes ponderous, and largely indifferent to chop.
+The tradeoff is light-air performance — you'll motor more — but bad weather is where these boats earn their keep.

 How to use it as a filter: